FilmonK/metabase-serialization_gh-actions/README.md

    - `PAT_TOKEN`: Personal Access Token for accessing the repositories.
    - `GITHUB_TOKEN`: (If not already available) GitHub token for the workflow.

 2. **Ngrok:**
 Ngrok is included soley as a means to create a passthrough to a local device or container that isn't publically accessible.

+3. **Considerations:**
+The YML files are currently set to perform Actions based on when there's a push to the main branch of a repo, as well as a cron schedule.
+Make adjustments that are more suited to your workflow, whether that's a different schedule or branch logic.

 ### Example Configuration